 About our loan affordability calculator

-Our loan affordability calculator works out how much you can afford to borrow.
+Our loan affordability calculator works out how much you can afford to borrow, displaying your disposable income after regular payments have been made.
 We have designed our calculator for customers with previous credit issues.
-These issues can include missed payments, county court judgments or defaults.

 The questions in our calculator are the same as those used by our trusted panel of short-term lenders.
 This means you can apply for a short-term loan that lenders are likely to agree is affordable and fair.
 No nasty surprises.